 There are now tens of millions of broadband connections across the UK, and demand is showing no sign of slowing down.

-That puts ISPs under a lot of pressure as they have to maintain an acceptable level of service for a vast number of business and home users spread all over the country.
+That puts ISPs under a lot of pressure as they have to maintain an acceptable level of service for millions of home and business users spread all over the country.
 And if things go wrong social media offers an instant and very public channel for complaining, which can quickly have an impact on their reputation.

 One way ISPs can manage demand and keep things flowing smoothly for everyone is traffic management, also known as broadband throttling.
 But this can lead to unexpected issues for broadband subscribers who aren’t aware of such policies and how it can impact their experience.

 What's broadband throttling, and how does it work?

 Providers can deliberately slow down internet access, either for all communications or specific types of traffic.
 There are various terms for this, including throttling and traffic shaping, but all fall under the umbrella of traffic management to describe how and why an ISP controls the enormous amount of data passing through their network